 - Incoming Webhook

 Each of these options provides different value, so which one you choose is entirely dependent on what you're looking to accomplish.
 We'll go through each of these integrations in more detail below to help you find what you're looking for.

 Our HTTP Request integration is our go-to solution when you need to push Splash data into another system that isn't one of our native integrations.
 This versatile integration only requires an endpoint, meaning it could be used for any specific platform your team uses for data processing.
-The HTTP Request is only a one-way data flow for pushing information from Splash into another system and doesn't offer bi-directional functionality.
+Since the HTTP Request is only a one-way data flow for pushing information from Splash into another system, it doesn't offer bi-directional functionality.
 That said, this option will require some developer resources to implement.